cplusplus/SG20/object-model/copy-semantics.md

 ## Advanced

-_These are not expected to be covered but provide guidance where one can continue to investigate this topic in more depth._
+_These are important topics that are not expected to be covered but provide guidance where one can continue to investigate this topic in more depth._

 When can copies be elided and when does the standard guarantee copy elision.
 References: